danish981/expense-tracker-app-pinia-ts/README.md

 - Prioritize these enhancements based on your needs and available resources.
 - Provide clear documentation for any additional configuration or dependencies for the planned features.

+### Miscellaneous information to test :

+- to start recording tests you need to run ```npx playwright codegen``` command, a browser windows will open and test inspector, you can copy the target elements directly
+- to start a specific test script, you can run ```npx playwright test scriptName```, where _scriptname_ is the name of the script, the words that scriptname contains
+-